luisqtr/exciteometer/README.md

 The `EoM` includes two parts:
 1) The (`Excite-O-Meter|Devices`), a compiled software (versions for Android and Win10) that interfaces the physical sensor with Unity.
 2) The `EoM` Unity package that integrates the functionalities in your custom standalone Unity project.
+3) The script `EoM_DataReceiver.cs` can be attached to any existing scene to read the values from physiological data and custom markers and be processed as desired.

 ## Unity prerequisites